roboconf/roboconf.github.io/en/developer-guide/understanding-the-messaging-with-rabbit-mq--from-0.6-to-0.7.md

 Queues are hidden behind exchanges.
 Exchanges act as filters for messages.
 They will be routed (or dropped) according to routing rules (routing keys).

 The first exchange is for the Deployment Manager.
-It is called `<domain>.roboconf.dm`.
+It is called `roboconf.dm`.
-The second exchange is used by agents within an application: `<domain>.<application-name>.agents`.
+The second exchange is used by agents within an application: `<application-name>.agents`.
-The third and last one is used by agents for inter-application exchanges: `<domain>.roboconf.inter-app`.
+The third and last one is used by agents for inter-application exchanges: `roboconf.inter-app`.

-> Exchange names are prefixed with the domain name.

 ## Routing Keys